 Good Teachers

 Good teachers are few and far between.
 Think back on your school years and try to remember any teacher that inspired you.
 It is a shame that there are so few.
 Most teachers are in it for the money and have no interest in the children beyond what is required.
-Some teachers are so bad that they actually hurtimagesFCHDJTKB untitled (43) the children’s chances of making the grades they need to succeed.
+Some teachers are so bad that they actually hurt the children’s chances of making the grades they need to succeed.
 If you had more than one inspiring teacher in your life you should consider yourself lucky.
 Luigi Wewege was exposed to more than his share of bad teachers.
 Just hope you have better luck with your children’s teachers.